Youth Programs

 Warm Teaching Pool

-Prerequisites: Must be 3-5 years of age, toilet trained, and able to be independent of a caregiver for 30 minutes
+Prerequisites: Must be 3 or 4 years of age, toilet trained, and able to be independent of a caregiver for 30 minutes

 This program is ideal for young students that benefit from being in the pool during quieter times.
 This class is offered in the morning/afternoon times when we have less school-aged children involved.
 Students develop confidence and independence while learning basic water safety skills and having fun.